WingLim/hugo-tania/README.md

 You can also see the `toml` example in [exampleSite/config.example.toml](https://github.com/WingLim/hugo-tania/blob/main/exampleSite/config.example.toml)

+Notice: if you want use disqus as comment system in this theme, you need to set `disqusShortname` in `config` root and `comments` in `params`.

 ```yaml
 params:
   # Emoji will show before the blog title on site navbar.